philips-software/docker-bats/README.md

 ## Content

-The images obviously contain openjdk, but also two other files:
+The images obviously contain bats, but also two other files:
 - `REPO`
 - `TAGS`